Boemska/h54s/docs/js-api-reference.md

 Paused calls will be executed automatically after login if `retryAfterLogin` is set to true.
 If one request fails with `err.type = 'notLoggedinError'`, other calls will be paused, and subsequently executed (or not) based on the `retryAfterLogin` property.

-`sasApp` is the version of SAS - maps to _sasapp parameter returned on on SASLogon redirect
+`sasVersion` is the version of SAS - maps to _sasapp parameter returned on on SASLogon redirect

 `ajaxTimeout` is the duration, in seconds, that an adapter instance will wait for a call before considering it a failure.